garsidestephen/qnaclient/README.md

 Thats it for a standard implementation!

-The following are the configuarble parameters for the qna client (and their defaults):-
+The following are the configuarble parameters for the qna client [and their defaults]:-

-"title": ""
+title: [empty string]
-"minimumAcceptableAnswerScore": 50
+minimumAcceptableAnswerScore: [50]
-"botImageUrl": ""
+botImageUrl: [empty string]
 "pageContainerId": ""
 "pageContainerClass": ""
 "theme": "default"